scylladb/sphinx-scylladb-theme/docs/source/configuration/template.rst

     - Description
   * - ``site_description``
     - string
-    - Scylla is an Apache Cassandra-compatible NoSQL data store that can handle 1 million transactions per second on a single server.
+    - ScyllaDB is an Apache Cassandra-compatible NoSQL data store that can handle 1 million transactions per second on a single server.
     - Short summary describing the site.

 Example: